 Erected by Education Department, State of New York & the NYS Thruway Authority.

 Location.
 42° 57.53′ N, 76° 55.065′ W. Marker is in Waterloo, New York, in Seneca County.
 Marker can be reached from NYS Thruway - Junius Ponds Rest Area.
-Touch for map.
 Every rest are on the NYS Thruway has one of these plaques.
 They cannot be seen from the Thruway, but if you park, you can read it at your leisure.
+Touch for map.
 Marker is in this post office area: Clyde NY 14433, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Early History of Waterloo (approx. 4.3 miles away); Civil War Memorial (approx. 4˝ miles away); Skoi-Yase (approx. 4˝ miles away); Celebrating 100 Years of High School Education in Waterloo (approx. 4˝ miles away); War Memorial (approx. 4˝ miles away); a different marker also named War Memorial (approx. 4˝ miles away); Sampson Naval Training Station Veterans (approx. 4˝ miles away); Memorial Day (approx. 4˝ miles away).
+Early History of Waterloo (approx. 4.3 miles away); The Scythe Tree (approx. 4.4 miles away); Civil War Memorial (approx. 4˝ miles away); Skoi-Yase (approx. 4˝ miles away); Celebrating 100 Years of High School Education in Waterloo (approx. 4˝ miles away); War Memorial (approx. 4˝ miles away); a different marker also named War Memorial (approx. 4˝ miles away); Sampson Naval Training Station Veterans (approx. 4˝ miles away).
 Touch for a list and map of all markers in Waterloo.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 4, 2012, by Yugoboy of Rochester, New York.
-This page has been viewed 400 times since then.
+It was originally submitted on July 4, 2012, by Yugoboy of Rochester, New York.
+This page has been viewed 462 times since then and 29 times this year.
 Photos: 1, 2, 3. submitted on July 4, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.